StatStud/book-club/content/posts/letting-go.md

 - THERE IS LESS AND LESS DEPENDENCE ON INTELLECTUALISM AND A GREATER USE OF INTUITIVE KNOWINGNESS
 - This is the universal message of every great teacher, sage, and saint: "the kingdom of heaven is within you"
 - The major requirement for the journey is a willingness to let go of the attachment to your current experience of life.
+- The reward of letting go is a *progressive* *diminishing* of dependance on anything or anyone outside of ourselves.
+- **Self-awareness is increased** much more rapidly **by observing feelings** rather than thoughts
+- When that **inner emptiness** (or, as Rollo May would call it, "Hollow Men"), due to lack of self-worth, is replaced by true self-love, self-respect, and esteem, we no longer have to seek it in the world, for that source of happiness is within ourselves
+- The corollary to letting go of negative feelings is to stop resisting the positive ones.
+- “I can’t” is actually a “I won’t because I’m afraid of/to...”–it is an issue of *unwillingness*, **not** inadequacy.
+We are free to hang onto negativity as long as we want, from our own choosing.
+- The purpose of higher consciousness is to start looking for the truth for ourselves, rather than blindly subscribing to whatever we’re programmed to follow by media or society.
+Becoming more conscious means accepting greater responsibility for what we choose to take personally into our psyche.
+We ultimately begin to realize that we have a choice–it is a questioning of everything.
+This affects the habits we choose, the relationships we foster, and ultimately the fate of our lives.
+- one of the laws of consciousness: we are only subject to a negative thought or belief if we *consciously* say that it *applies* to us.
+We are free to **choose** not to buy into a negative belief system.
+- Because what we hold in minds tends to manifest, the fear of a loss can, paradoxically, be the mechanism of bringing about the loss.
+- Fact: all relationships and possessions in this life are transitory.
+Anger is often  associated with an inability to accept this fact
+- Serenity prayer: "God, grant me the serenity to accept that things I cannot change, the courage to change the things I can, and the wisdom to know the difference."
+- laws of consciousness: (1) We become what we think about (2) we are only subject to a negative thought or belief if we *consciously* say that it *applies* to us (3) fear is healed by love

 # Preface and Foreword
 ## Notes